Euphorbiaceae, Spurge or Euphorbias Family

 Plants are monecious or dioecious and flower configuration is extremely variable.
 The arrangements and shape of the stipules may be a key characteristic especially in Chamaesyce.
 Also in the genus Chamaesyce, and other Euphorbs, is a cyathium which is a specialized pseudanthia ("false flower").

-There are several hundred species of Euphorbiaceae in Arizona, the largest genera includes Chamaesyce and Euphorbia.
+There are several hundred species of the Euphorbiaceae family in Arizona, the largest genera include Chamaesyce and Euphorbia.

 - Chamaesyce albomarginata, Whitemargin Sandmat